-I gave it a couple of quick coats of DIY gray chalk paint as a primer, not really knowing what color I was going t end up painting it.
+I gave it a couple of quick coats of DIY gray chalk paint as a primer, not really knowing what color I was going to end up painting it.

-Then the project was put on hold as I went to the hospital.
+Then the project was put on hold as I went to the hospital for heart surgery.
 I’ve been trying to get back to projects, going slow.
 I thought this might be a great first project to start on, since it was mostly finished.

 I am not in love with the knob, but it covers up the 4 small screw holes where the original clasp was.
-I did search my stash to see if I could locate it, but I suppose it’s long gone.
+Yes, I searched my stash to see if I could locate it, but I suppose it’s long gone.
 I used some oil rubbed bronze spray paint to give it a new look.

 Years ago we use to have a small cabinet like this hanging in the hallway to hold odd and ends.
 It was an antique shaving cabinet.

 It offers some nice storage on the inside with the shelves.